mloskot/vagrant-sqlserver/README.md

 ### Vagrant VM

-* `vagrant up` to create and boot the guest virtual machine.
+* `vagrant up` - create and boot the guest virtual machine.

 First time run, this may take quite a while as the base box image is downloaded and provisioned, packages installed.

+On Hyper-V, if Vagrant prompts for the Hyper-V Switch, choose `Default Switch` or `External Switch`.

+On Hyper-V, no port forwarding is enabled.
+Once the provisioning is done, IP address of the guest is printed.
+Use this IP to connect from host to the SQL Server using the default port.

-* `vagrant ssh` to get direct access to the guest shell via SSH.
+* `vagrant ssh` - access the guest shell via SSH.

 You'll be connected as the vagrant user.
 You can get root access with `sudo` command.

-* `vagrant halt` to shutdown the guest machine.
+* `vagrant halt` - shutdown the guest machine.

-* `vagrant destroy` to wipe out the guest machine completely.
+* `vagrant destroy` - wipe out the guest machine completely.
-You can re-create it and start over with `vagrant up`.

 ### SQL Server